 Steve Hilfinger is a partner and senior business counselor with Foley & Lardner LLP.
 Steve focuses on representing private companies on mergers and acquisitions (M&A), finance transactions, corporate counseling, and government affairs matters.
+He has represented automotive suppliers and other manufacturers for more than 30 years, helping found the Firm’s Detroit Office, and its Manufacturing Sector.
+Steve currently serves as a member of the firm's Manufacturing Sector Advisory Board as well as Co-Chair of the Smart Manufacturing initiative and Electrified Mobility and Infrastructure initiative.
 Steve also is a member of the firm’s Environmental, Social, and Corporate Governance (ESG) Team.
-He has represented automotive suppliers and other manufacturers for more than 30 years, helping found the Firm’s Detroit Office, its Automotive Industry Team and its Manufacturing Industry Team, which he currently chairs.

 Steve has closed more than 200 M&A transactions in his career, in a variety of industries including automotive, manufacturing, business services, advanced technology, and other sectors.
 He is Chambers rated in the M&A field, and rated AV Preeminent® by Martindale Hubbell® for his M&A work.
 Steve represents private equity firms, private and publicly held corporations, closely held/family businesses and family offices in a variety of M&A, joint venture, and other investment matters.
 He has extensive restructuring experience in “distressed M&A” and guiding two debtors through Chapter 11 plan confirmation.

 Steve represents borrowers and lenders in a variety of corporate finance transactions.
 He began his career doing work for a large global bank, and went on to work extensively for a large complex of mezzanine loan funds and a complex of venture capital funds, focusing primarily on private transactions.
 When he served as chief regulatory officer for the State of Michigan, he oversaw all of the state-chartered banks in Michigan and implemented a number of regulatory reforms to enable banking and insurance businesses to operate more competitively in Michigan.